Why Eckerd?

 Eckerd College is in undergraduate only institution — so all of the opportunities go to you!

-Our students attend and present at the International Conference for Comparative Cognition every year!
+Our students attend and present at various conferences every year!
 This is an opportunity to showcase our students' hard work, and network with professionals in the field.

 You don't even have to leave campus to get involved with animal research.
 We study dogs and squirrels right on campus!